devadeepdeb/Project-Application/README.md

 <p>Navigation option to close the current execution context and return to the main context</p>
 <img src="Images/2.PNG">
 <h2>Output 3</h2>
 <p>Option to add a user specified file to the application and add contents to it.(Desktop.getDesktop().edit(file) opens the file for adding content on Notepad.
-It only works in Windows and not in linux OS).</p>
+It only works in Windows and not in linux OS).Please comment (Desktop.getDesktop().edit(file) and remove dependent imported packages if you are testing in Linux OS.</p>
 <img src="Images/3.PNG">
 <h2>Output 4</h2>
 <p>Delete a user specified file from the existing directory list</p>